 10. Open Graph meta tags

 Open graph meta tags are similar to product markup.
 They are used so that any information shared with social networks is accurate.

-When visitors click a LIKE or SHARE button to publish your page in social media networks, you want to have the correct picture and information shared, and this is achieved by having the right open graph tags defined.
+When visitors click a LIKE or SHARE button to publish your page in social media networks, you want to have the correct picture and information sharing, and this is achieved by having the right open graph tags defined.

 Note: Open Graph meta tags will not help you with SEO as they don’t have any direct or indirect effect on rankings.
 Still, they are essential for the proper representation of your brand and products on social media.

 The good thing about open graph meta tags is that they are easy to implement.